VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 #### Issues with the current implementation of zoom levels
 In the current implementation of the Shared Meaning Platform, the resolution of a monitor that a map is displayed on determines which zoom level a user lands on when viewing the map.
 Annecdotally, most laptop users with an HD screen will land on zoom level 2.

-If a detail level has only been applied to zoom levels 0 and 1, then most of our users will not see any detail level.
-This is to say nothing of users with QHD, ultra wide HD, or 4k screens.
+If a detail level has only been applied to zoom levels 0 and 1, then most of our users (on the assumption that an HD laptop is standard issue for most companies) will not see the detail level applied to those zoom levels.
+This is because, anecdotally, most laptop users with an HD screen will land on zoom level 2, and therefore not see zoom levels 0-1 unless they manually zoom all the way out.

 #### Plans for dynamic zoom level switching based on user display size